Explore the world of illuminating light and contemporary art at the world’s largest light art museum.

 Budapest Light Art Museum is open every day of the week from 10 am to 10 pm.

-How long does Light Art Museum tour take
+How long does the Light Art Museum tour take

-If you are in a hurry, you can explore Light Art Museum Budapest in 30 to 60 minutes.
+Most visitors can explore Budapest’s Light Art Museum in about 60 minutes.

 However, if you spend time at every exhibit reading information panels, you might need around two hours.